Project

 Machine Learning with Regression Models

-Introduction
+Introduction (Part 1)

-To support our research, our team collects detailed data from the field.
+To support our research, our team also collects detailed data measurements from the field!
 Our technicians use tools and machines to measure plant traits like height, biomass (how much plant material is produced), photosynthesis activity, soil characteristics, grain quality, and weather conditions such as temperature and rainfall.
 These measurements are recorded regularly throughout the growing season, from June to October, in every experimental field plot.
 All the collected values are organized and stored in an excel file, which is part of this project’s dataset, but also what you will be analyzing for this project!

 Lab member measuring the height of sorghum